gernest/gopastebin3/README.md

 # Encrytpion

-Use openssl to make a private key called "domo.rsa" and a related public key called "domo.ras.pub".
+Use openssl to make a private key called "demo.rsa" and a related public key called "demo.rsa.pub".
 Put them in the "static" direcory.